Writing-with-Digital-Technologies-f15/DITA/README.md

 3. Set up DITA_HOME environment variable to point to DITA-OT installation directory: <code>set DITA_HOME=&lt;DITA-OT_dir&gt;</code>

-4. Test the DITA-OT installation with the either samples included in the OT, or the basic samples in this repo: <code>DITA/examples</code>.
+4. Test the DITA-OT installation with the either samples included in the OT, or the basic topic models in this repo: <code>DITA/examples</code>.

 ####OT Installation on Linux or OS X